gypsydave5/gypsydave5.github.io/posts/go-design-patterns.md

 > Favor object composition over class inheritance

+Well, this is good as we don't have classes or inheritance in Go.
+So composition it is.
+How do we achieve reuse with composition?

+> Delegation is an extreme example of object composition.
+It shows that you can always replace inheritance with object composition as a mechanism for code reuse.

+And Go is really good at delegation!
+Really good!

 ## Adapter Pattern

 We want to use Object A in a place where Object B is expected.
 Object A is functionally equivalent to Object B - but it happens to differ in terms of its interface.
 This could be as simple as the order of arguments in a method, or the name of some methods.
 Or it could be a shade more complicated.
 But not too complicated an adaptation - anything too complicated is really the responsibility of the Bridge Pattern or the Facade Pattern.